codecrafter404/kairos-re-unlock/README.md

 # Kairos-Remote-Unlock
+This custom alpine flavour enables remote unlocking of the luks encrypted partitions.
+It allows connectivity over wifi.
+It mainly receives the password through two channels:
+- Http: an http request to the server on port `:505`
+- Using kairos nodepair based on P2P -> sometimes really unreliable

+For my private usage the wifi functionallity only works on some firmware, which is automatically included into the modules in `kernel/net/wireless` and `kernel/drivers/net/wireless`.
+Furthermore it includes the `brcmfmac43455-sdio.raspberrypi,4-model-b` firmware for the raspberry pi 4b.

+The wifi will automatically turned off after initramfs in order for the main system to allow for wifi connectivity there.

+The image also includes wireguard.
 ## How to add a wifi connectivity
 For initial wifi connectivity during initramfs (during decryption), just put a `wpa.conf` in `/oem/wpa.conf`.
 It can be generated using: